ALL SAINTS CELEBRATED IN MARCH

 HER FATHER'S DEATH

-When about sixteen years old, Louise developed a strong desire to enter the Capuchinesses (Daughter of the Passion).
+When about sixteen years old, Louise developed a strong desire to enter the Capuchinesses (Daughters of the Passion).
 Her spiritual director dissuaded her, however, and her father having died, it became necessary to decide her vocation.

 Interpreting her director’s advice, she accepted the hand of Antoine Le Gras, a young secretary under Maria de Medici.
 A son was born of this marriage on October 13, 1613, and to his education she devoted herself during the years of his childhood.
 Of works of charity she never wearied.
-In 1619 she became acquainted with St Francis de Sales, who was then in Paris, and Mgr.
+In 1619 she became acquainted with Saint Francis de Sales, who was then in Paris, and Mgr.
 Le Campus, Bishop of Belley, became her spiritual adviser.
 Troubled by the thought that she had rejected a call to the religious state, she vowed in 1623 not remarry should her husband die before her.

 HER HUSBAND'S DEATH